lucaspinheiro27/Python_statistics/README.md

 # Statistics series

 > This repository is designed to approach a series of statistics notebooks, which I use to solve problems that I'm curious about.
 I created this repository to learn statistics applied to everyday problems and to learn something every day.
-The project contains two folders initially.
+The project contains two folders initially [csv](csv) containing all csv and xlsx files used to make the analyses and [Jupyter notebooks](Jupyter notebooks) containing python code.